ambiguousname/jackbox-custom-content/Readme.md

 - Go to the [releases](https://github.com/ambiguousname/jackbox-custom-content/releases) page and download the .ZIP file.
 - Extract the contents of the .ZIP file into the "games" directory of your Jackbox Party Pack 7 install folder.
 (For Steam on Windows that's typically C:\Program Files (x86)\Steam\steamapps\common\The Jackbox Party Pack 7\games)
 - Run "Jackbox Party Pack Custom.exe".
+- Please read the rest of this Readme for clearer instructions if you ever get confused.

 ## Otherwise:
 - [Install Python 3.9+](https://www.python.org/)
 - Clone this repository
 - Move "jppc.py" to the "games" directory of your Jackbox Party Pack 7 install folder (You can look up where the game is stored yourself, you're very smart).
 - Run jppc.py in the terminal of your choice.
+- Please read the rest of this Readme for clearer instructions if you ever get confused.

 ## To add the sample custom content:
 Before installing, the sample custom content does contain some adult... jokes (I wrote them very late in the evening, the level of comedy will vary significantly)?
 So be warned if you want to import it.